miadugas/Budget-TrackerPWA/README.md

 # Budget-TrackerPWA

-#cOk so they didn't teach you about "budgets"
+#Ok so they didn't teach you about "budgets"